Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 They can control how awake their brain is by opening or closing their eyes.

-Did Mammals Evolve from Birds?
+Mammals Didn’t Evolve from Birds

-It’s believed that birds first appeared in the fossil record 100 million years ago during the Cretaceous period, while mammals first appeared 225 million years ago during the Jurassic period.
+Birds first appeared in the fossil record 100 million years ago during the Cretaceous period, while mammals first appeared 225 million years ago during the Jurassic period.

 It’s easy to confuse mammals, reptiles, and birds.
 However, once you know the finer details of their classification, it’s clear how parrots fall into the bird category.